tilt-dev/tilt.build/docs/rollout/shiny-feature.md

 **Skip this if**

-- Users are already quickly onboarding to Tilt and understanding the benefits quickly.
+- Users are already quickly onboarding to Tilt and understanding the benefits right away.

 **You know it's successful when** you consistently see more aha moments from new users.
 .